 All in-app messages are subclasses of the

-Slideupin-app messages are so-named because they “slide up” or “slide down” from the top or bottom of the screen.
+Slideup in-app messages are so-named because they “slide up” or “slide down” from the top or bottom of the screen.
 They cover a small portion of the screen and provide an effective and non-intrusive messaging capability.

-Modalin-app messages appear in the center of the screen and are framed by a translucent panel.
-Useful for more critical messaging, they can be equipped with up to two click action and analytics enabled buttons.
+Modal in-app messages appear in the center of the screen and are framed by a translucent panel.
+Useful for more critical messaging, they can be equipped with up to two click action and analytics-enabled buttons.

-Fullin-app messages are useful for maximizing the content and impact of your user communication.
+Full in-app messages are useful for maximizing the content and impact of your user communication.
 The upper half of a

 HTML Full in-app messages are useful for creating fully customized user content.
 User-defined HTML Full in-app message content is displayed in a

-UIWebViewand may optionally contain other rich content, such as images and fonts, allowing for full control over message appearance and functionality.
+WKWebViewand may optionally contain other rich content, such as images and fonts, allowing for full control over message appearance and functionality.

 The following example shows a paginated HTML Full in-app message:

-Full in-app message content is displayed in a UIWebView and may optionally contain other rich content, such as images and fonts, allowing for full control over message appearance and functionality.
-Please note that we currently do not support display of custom HTML in-app messages in an iFrame on the iOS and Android platforms.
+WKWebView and may optionally contain other rich content, such as images and fonts, allowing full control over message appearance and functionality.
+Note that we currently do not support the display of custom HTML in-app messages in an iFrame on the iOS and Android platforms.